Payday loans in Manitoba

 - Personal details, such as your name, date of birth, Social Insurance Number and a valid form of ID

 - Contact details, such as your residential address, email address and phone number

 - Details about your employment and income

 If you find yourself in need of a short-term loan, consider other options before heading to your nearest payday lender.
-Be aware that these lenders are typically much more expensive than other options, like taking out a line of credit or cash advance on your credit card.
-If you still want to use a payday loan provider, make sure find the best deal on rates and fees.
+Be aware that these lenders are typically much more expensive than other options like taking out a line of credit or withdrawing cash using your credit card.
+If you still want to use a payday loan provider, make sure the lender in question abides by all local Manitoba laws.
 Be wary of unlicensed lenders and pay back your loan on time to avoid paying additional fees or interest.